Auropay/Payments-Java-Sample-Application/README.md

 ---
 ## License

 Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <br />